 Despite the 10,000 tourists who come here every day, Limone sul Garda has still a functioning village life.
 People know and help each other.
 Despite the mass tourism, the locals are incredibly nice to guests.
 I had very nice conversations with them.
 It is not expected, but much appreciated, if you speak a little Italian.
 The locals are patient with your speaking.
 Pleasant characteristics that make a place very much worth living and also beneficial to health.

 I’m not the type who stays in one place long.
-But this relaxed village impressed me so much that I want to go back still this summer.
+But this relaxed village impressed me so much that I want to go back.
 I am looking forward to a nice breakfast with espresso and fresh brioche in the old alley…priceless.